jeffreylederer/BowlingLeagueApp/reacttype1.client/README.md

 Each of these packages allowed me to write the client application.

-### useQuery
-This allowed me to call the web api server methods and with useMutation update/create record

-### useTable
-This displays table (with pagenation) on functions that list records

 ### bootstrap
 This allowed me to create pages that look correct independent of screen size.